alexbaban/Various-Programming-Languages/Python/README.md

 To upgrade PIP, at administrator "Command Prompt" run `python -m pip install --upgrade pip`

+## Third party libs
+> Python usually stores its library (and thereby your site-packages folder) in the installation directory.
+So, if you had installed Python to C:\Python\, the default library would reside in C:\Python\Lib\ and third-party modules should be stored in C:\Python\Lib\site-packages.

 ## Python extension for Visual Studio Code

 A Visual Studio Code extension with rich support for the Python language (2.7, >=3.4), including features such as linting, debugging, IntelliSense, code navigation, code formatting, refactoring, unit tests, snippets, and more!